Yonaba/30log/README.md

 ##Quicktour
 ###Creating a class
 Making a new class is fairly simple.
-Just call function <tt>class</tt>, then add some properties to this class :
+Just call the returned function, then add some properties to this class :

 	class = require '30log'
     Window = class ()